• Host, The Big Scottish Book Club BBC Scotland & iplayer

 • Literary Ambassador, The Savoy

-Damian Barr is an award-winning writer, journalist and host of his own infamous Literary Salon.
+Damian Barr is an award-winning writer, broadcaster, journalist and host of his own infamous Literary Salon.
 ‘One of the most well-connected men in publishing’ says the Guardian.

 ‘Maggie & Me’, published by Bloomsbury, was BBC Radio 4 Book of the Week and the Sunday Times made it their Memoir of the Year.
 It won the Paddy Power Satire of the Year Award 2014 and Stonewall named Damian their Writer of the Year.
 Described as ‘genius’ by Maggie O’Farrell and ‘amazing’ by Diana Athill, it was featured in the Books of the Year in the Observer, Times, The Sunday Times, Independent on Sunday, Guardian, Mail, Metro and Evening Standard.
 “There isn’t a trace of bitterness in the beautiful book.
 Only the radiant eloquence of a man whose courage and humanity shine from its pages,” said Alan Johnson in New Statesman Books of the Year.